List of Fablehaven characters: Significant magical creatures

-A dark dragon who threatens to eat Kendra and Seth while in Wyrmroost.
+Nafia is a dark dragon who threatens to eat Kendra and Seth while in Wyrmroost.
 Gavin pleads for their lives in the dragon tongue, and she allows it.
 She later approaches the team in human form, expressing her interest in helping them if they desire it.
 Agad reveals her to be the mother of Chalize, the dragon at Lost Mesa.